swift-rabbit/AbDistill/README.md

 # AbDistill

-**Structure-Guided Knowledge Distillation for Antibody–Ligand Binding Prediction**
+**Cross-Modal Geometric Supervision for Antibody–Ligand Binding Prediction**

-> **TL;DR:** AbDistill lets you screen millions of antibody sequences in seconds by learning to mimic a slow, 3D structure-aware model from raw sequence alone.
+> **TL;DR:** AbDistill lets you screen millions of antibody sequences in seconds by training a fast sequence-only neural surrogate supervised by 3D structural geometry.
 This repository provides the complete framework to reproduce the pipeline on custom datasets.

-AbDistill trains a fast, sequence-only antibody binding predictor by distilling 3D structural knowledge from a structure-aware teacher model.
-The teacher (BindNet) reads Boltz-2 predicted structures and encodes binding geometry via PAE/PDE-biased cross-attention; the student (AbLang2 + CDR cross-attention) learns to reproduce that geometric understanding from raw Heavy|Light sequence alone.
-At inference time the student runs in milliseconds with no structure prediction required.
+AbDistill trains a fast, sequence-only antibody binding predictor by encoding 3D structural priors from a structure-aware interaction model into a 1D sequence surrogate.
+The 3D model (BindNet) reads Boltz-2 predicted structures and encodes binding geometry via PAE/PDE-biased cross-attention; the sequence surrogate (AbLang2 + CDR cross-attention) learns to internalize that geometric understanding from raw Heavy|Light sequence alone.
+At inference time, the sequence model runs in milliseconds with no structure prediction required.

 The current target ligand is **testosterone** — all models and cached features are specific to this molecule, but the pipeline generalises to any fixed small-molecule target by rerunning from Phase 1.